Research Grants and Positions

 its continued support of research into prevention of dental and oral diseases.

-The two founders were Professor Yngve Ericsson (1912 - 1990) and Professor Göran Frostell (born 1920), who both served as Presidents of the Foundation during its first four decades of existence.
+The two founders were Professor Yngve Ericsson (1912 - 1990) and Professor Göran Frostell (1920 - 2020), who both served as Presidents of the Foundation during its first four decades of existence.